 Research and Creative InterestsPolitical Entertainment, Political Communication, News Parody, Satire, Media Perceptions, Media Trust,

 Jason Peifer, Ph.D.
 (The Ohio State University), is an assistant professor of journalism in the Media School, Indiana University.
-With professional experience in public radio, he teaches media ethics, broadcast journalism, and political entertainment.
-His research interests center on the intersection of journalism, political humor, and perceptions of the news media, with his most recent work examining public perceptions of the news media's importance and news parody's influence on elements of media trust.
-His scholarship has been published in a variety of outlets, including the Journal of Communication, Journalism & Mass Communication Quarterly, Media Psychology, Communication Methods & Measures, Mass Communication & Society, Communication Quarterly, The Communication Review, and the Journal of Mass Media Ethics.
+With professional experience in public radio, he teaches media ethics, political entertainment, and broadcast journalism.
+His research interests center on political perceptions related to political entertainment/humor and the news media.
+His most recent work examines public perceptions of the news media's importance and news parody's influence on elements of media trust.
+His scholarship has been published in a variety of outlets, including the Journal of Communication, Journalism & Mass Communication Quarterly, Media Psychology, Communication Methods & Measures, Mass Communication & Society, The Communication Review, and the Journal of Mass Media Ethics.
 In 2018 he landed a Public Humanities Project grant from IU for a project designed to explore the value of journalistic transparency initiatives.
 Jason presently serves on the board of the Communication Theory and Methodology Division of the Association for Education in Journalism and Mass Communication (AEJMC).

 Peifer, J.T.
 (2016).
 Parody humor’s process of influence: The roles of sympathy and enjoyment in shaping political perceptions.
 Mass Communication and Society, 19, 173-196. doi: 10.1080/15205436.2015.1072723